Fangv1/Functional_haplotype_GWAS/data/README.md

 phenotypic data is a matrix (1003 X 2) with colnames. the first column is the name of genotype and second column is the phenotypic value.

-Colnames must be 'Genotype' and 'Phenotype'.
+colnames must be 'Genotype' and 'Phenotype'.

 ### genotypic data (genodata.txt)

 genotypic is a matrix (1003 X m+1, m is the nember of marker) with the colnames.

-Colnames must be 'Genotype' + the names of marker.
+colnames must be 'Genotype' + the names of marker.
 The first column is the names of genotype and the other column is the genotypic value of each marker (0 for the reference allele, 2 for alternative allele and 1 for heterozygote)

 ### Information of markers (genodata_info.txt)